jemay/matlab_standards/matlab_standards.md

 ## Reuse of Iterator Variables

-**Description:** Iterator variables **SHOULD NOT** be used within the same function.
+**Description:** Iterator variables **SHOULD NOT** be reused within the same function.
 Limit the scope of an iterator variable to its for-loop.

 **Rationale:** Prevents renaming all iterators when only the one for a specific loop must be renamed.
 Also improves readability.